-Constant had served 12 of a 37-year prison sentence in New York State after being convicted of mortgage fraud and grand larceny in 2008.
+Constant had served the minimum of a 12.3-to-37-year prison sentence in New York State after being convicted of mortgage fraud and grand larceny in 2008.
 He had been a real estate broker in New York’s Queens and Nassau counties following his 1994 flight to the U.S..

 In the early 1990s, Toto Constant, the son of a prominent Duvalierist general, was an agent of the Central Intelligence Agency (CIA) and Defense Intelligence Agency (DIA).
 But that didn’t save him when he tried to steal from U.S. banks.

-As part of its anti-immigrant agenda, the Trump administration is deporting foreign nationals being held in U.S. jails with felony convictions.
+Foreign nationals with felony convictions are deported after serving out their terms.
 U.S. Immigration and Customs Enforcement (ICE) had scheduled to deport Constant back in May but didn’t, without explanation.
 This time, his deportation went through.

 Constant was the first deportee of 24 who stepped off Tuesday’s ICE flight from Louisiana.
 The plane landed in Port-au-Prince at 12:30 p.m.
 He was immediately arrested and handcuffed by Haitian police and taken to a jail cell at the Central Direction of the Judicial Police (DCPJ), a police station located right next to the capital’s airport.